sdekockere/IceShelf/README.md

 }
 ```
 It is essentially what looks like the very first function defined in the file.
-In this constructor, you will find a block of code that is commented out which you can use to change the values of A, B and C:
+In this constructor, you will find a block of code that is commented out, which you can use to change the values of A, B and C:
 ```
     ...